 NEURODIVERSITY ADVOCATE

-I sit on the executive board of the International Association of Synaesthetes, Artists, and Scientists, and help coordinate our symposia and arts events.
-You can learn more about IASAS here: http://www.theiasas.com
+CC Hart serves on the executive board of the International Association of Synaesthetes, Artists, and Scientists (IASAS), where she contributes to the organization of symposia and interdisciplinary arts programming.

 Blue_CC